mgold/elm-socketio/README.md

 ### Numbers
 In the example, client and server exchange a number, incrementing it each time.
 The server sees odd numbers and the client sees even numbers.

 This example is big enough to show all the useful features of the library, but no bigger.
+There is also [a version](https://gist.github.com/mgold/c7832f9197ff3e931152) using The Elm Architecture and elm-effects.

 ### Chat
 The main example: a realtime chat program.
 You can test it out yourself with multiple browser tabs.